 Cooking black beans or any other kind of dried beans in a pressure cooker like an Instant Pot is very easy.
 There is no necessary preparation to do before making these instant pot black beans, other than soaking them if you choose to do so.

-The beans go into an instant pot with water and seasonings.
-You don’t even have to chop the onion and the garlic cloves don’t require peeling.
+These instant pot black beans go into an instant pot with water and seasonings.
+You don't even have to chop the onion and the garlic cloves don't require peeling.
 In fact, these get discarded at the end of the cooking time.

 Pressure Cooking Times for Black Beans